swkkd/gowebapi/docs/AssetDatabaseApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **AssetDatabaseCreateTableCategory**
-> AssetDatabaseCreateTableCategory(ctx, webId, tableCategory, optional)
+> AssetDatabaseCreateTableCategory(a.client.ctx, webId, tableCategory, optional)
 Create a table category on the Asset Database.

 ### Required Parameters